Hypotonic hyponatremia: Low blood volume (hypovolemic)

 Treat underlying cause and give IV isotonic saline.
 It is important to note that sudden restoration of blood volume to normal will turn off the stimulus for continued ADH secretion.
 Hence, a prompt water diuresis will occur.
-This can cause a sudden and dramatic increase the serum sodium concentration and place the patient at risk for so-called "central pontine myelinolysis" (CPM).
-That disorder is characterized by major neurologic damage, often of a permanent nature.
+This can cause a sudden and dramatic increase in the serum sodium concentration and place the patient at risk for so-called "central pontine myelinolysis" (CPM).
+CPM is a disorder characterized by major neurologic damage, often of a permanent nature.

 Because of the risk of CPM, people with low volume hyponatremia may eventually require water infusion as well as volume replacement.
-Doing so lessens the chance of a too rapid increase of the serum sodium level as blood volume rises and ADH levels fall.
+Doing so lessens the chance of increaseing the serum sodium level too rapidly as blood volume rises and ADH levels fall.

-In people who are volume depleted, i.e., their blood volume is too low, ADH secretion is increased, since volume depletion is a potent stimulus for ADH secretion.
+In people who are volume depleted (e.g., their blood volume is too low), ADH secretion is increased since volume depletion is a potent stimulus for ADH secretion.
 As a result, the kidneys of such patients recover water and produce a fairly concentrated urine.
 Treatment is simple (if not without risk) — simply restore the patient's blood volume, thereby turning off the stimulus for ongoing ADH release and water retention.

-It is worth considering separately, the hyponatremia that occurs in the setting of diuretic use.
+It is worth considering separately hyponatremia that occurs in the setting of diuretic use.
 Patients taking diuretic medications such as furosemide (Lasix), hydrochlorothiazide, chlorthalidone, etc., become volume depleted.
 That is to say that their diuretic medicine, by design, has caused their kidneys to produce more urine than they would otherwise make.
 This extra urine represents blood volume that is no longer there, that has been lost from the body.
 As a result, their blood volume is reduced.
 As mentioned above, lack of adequate blood volume is a potent stimulus for ADH secretion and thence water retention.